m-ab-s/media-autobuild_suite/README.md

 Known Issues
 --------
- - FFmpeg and FFmpeg-based (mplayer, mpv)
-	- if compiled with OpenSSL instead of GnuTLS, packing doesn't work in 64-bit
  - `error: GPGME error: Invalid crypto engine`
  	- probably rare bug with Win7 64-bits, use msys32 instead of msys64
  	- Check #252 for more information